Arengario di Monza, guide to the discovery of the ancient town hall

 Immersed in nature: discover the Monza Park by bicycle

-The Monza Park, which is part, together with the Royal Villa , of the Royal Palace complex, is a place of indisputable charm, which has nothing to envy to the more famous Versailles.
+The Monza Park, which is part, together with the Royal Villa , of the Royal Palace complex, is a place of indisputable charm, which has nothing to envy of the more renowned Versailles.
 The largest fenced park in Europe, in fact, hosts a multiplicity of tourist attractions, for adults and children.
-And the best way to get to know and visit the Monza Park is by bicycle , which can also be easily rented on the spot .
+And the best way to get to know and visit Monza Park is by bicycle , which can also be conveniently rented on site .

 Find out more about the Monza Park